-Many medications have side effects that can affect an older adult's coordination and balance or cause dizziness, confusion or sleepiness.
+Many medications have side effects that can affect an person's coordination and balance or cause dizziness, confusion or sleepiness.

-- Ask a doctor or pharmacist to review all medications, including prescriptions, over-the-counter medicines, vitamins, and minerals. - Make sure medications are properly labeled and there are clear instructions for usage.
+- Ask a health care provider or pharmacist to review all medications, including prescriptions, over-the-counter medicines, vitamins, and minerals. - Make sure medications are properly labeled and there are clear instructions for usage.